Woodford Academy: History

 On 28 October 1835 Pembroke was granted 50 acre of land.
 By 1835 Woodman's Inn (in weatherboard) existed on the site of the early road gangs' encampment at Twenty Mile Hollow.
 In 1836 William James stood trial for the murder of his wife.
 Pembroke called it "The Woodman Inn" and he lived there with his wife and 6 children.
 The inn provided food and lodgings for travellers from Sydney on their way to Bathurst and the Western Plains.
 Soldiers and colonial officials were some of their guests.
 Pembroke was granted a further 48 acre at what was then known as "Twenty Mile Hollow".
 He fell on hard times, heavily mortgaging the property and being sentenced to two years on a road gang for stealing slabs of wood at Springwood.
 His sentence was later reduced to one year but forced him to sell "The Woodman Inn" in 1839.
-In 1839 he sold it to Michael Hogan.
+In 1839 his debtors sold it to Michael Hogan.
 At the time it was leased by G. K. Bryant.

-His weatherboard building was developed into a stone inn, the Kings Arms, under Michael Hogan in 1842 (the present west wing).

 In 1841 the grant measured 4950 × 5100 ft.
 An 1842 sketch of the "Inn at Twenty Mile Hollow" shows a building unlike the present buildings.
-From 1842-44 Col.John Edward Bull had a camp for a road gang nearby.
+From 1842–44 Col. John Edward Bull had a camp for a road gang nearby.
 It is possible families stayed at the Inn.
 In 1843 James Nairn was licensee of the King's Arms Hotel, succeeded in 1846 by William Barton, 1847 by John Cobcroft and 1854 by Thomas James.
 In 1855 Hogan sold the property to William Buss.
-From 1856-57 Buss held the license of 'The King's Arms' Hotel.
+From 1856–57 Buss held the license of 'The King's Arms' Hotel.
 The inn was more popularly known as "Buss" Inn'. c.
 1856 a Police Lock Up was built to the inn's west (now demolished).